rashmiap/boilerplate-project-exercisetracker/README.md

-# Exercise Tracker
+# Exercise Journal App

-An exercise journal app
+An online app that records exercise activity

 ### Development
     * Frontend is built using HTML/CSS